Calorie Deficit: How to Calculate It for Weight Loss

 Once you know your TDEE, figure out how much calorie deficit you need to assume in order to lose weight.
 Weight loss occurs by energy balance manipulation.
 You need to accurately gauge how many calories you are consuming and how many you are burning.

 Researchers estimate that you need a deficit of 3,500 calories per week to lose about ½ a kg of fat.
 While this total number seems high, the weekly energy deficit can be reduced to daily losses to make losing weight more manageable.
-Observing a calorie deficit of 350kcal to 500kcal will ensure a healthy weight loss.
-In most cases, consuming a 350-500kcal deficit from your TDEE works well in order to lose about 350-500g per week.
+Observing a daily calorie deficit of 350kcal to 500kcal will ensure a healthy weight loss.
+In most cases, consuming a 350kcal-500kcal deficit from your TDEE works well to lose about 350g-500g of body fat per week.

 How to create a calorie deficit?